Large Language Models are Powerful Electronic Health Record Encoders: Methods

 The pretrained CLMBR-T-Base model operates with a fixed vocabulary of \np{26249} unique codes.
 To use this model, we mapped the \np{50702} unique medical codes (SNOMED CT, RxNorm, CVX) present in our processed UKB cohort to the CLMBR-T-Base vocabulary.
-This mapping followed steps similar to those implemented in the \ac{femr} package\footnote{https://github.com/som-shahlab/femr/tree/0ebf454303091fa83c9e4023e7db9ba9b68af09a}, involving direct code matching where possible, supplemented by indirect mapping via the OHDSI ATHENA vocabulary using 'Maps to' relationships and inclusion of ancestor concepts.
-This process successfully mapped \np{7969} unique UKB codes to the CLMBR-T-Base vocabulary (in format ontology/code), which means that the remaining codes were implicitly excluded from the input sequences for this model.
-After creating patient timelines, adding information about birth date, ethnicity, and visits, the data was converted into the MEDS standard \cite{arnrich_medical_2024}, from which the embeddings were calculated.
+This mapping followed steps similar to those implemented in the \ac{femr} package, involving direct code matching where possible, supplemented by indirect mapping via the OHDSI ATHENA vocabulary using ``Maps to'' relationships and inclusion of ancestor concepts.
+This process constituted a major effort and required approximately two weeks to complete.
+Overall, \np{7969} (16\%) unique UKB codes were successfully mapped to the CLMBR-T-Base vocabulary (in the format ontology/code), which were responsible for 25\% of medical events in the UKB.
+The relatively low mapping coverage can be attributed to differences in underlying hospital systems and the distinct purposes of the datasets.
+Unmapped codes were excluded for CLMBR-T-Base.
 Additionally, UKB ethnicities were converted to the ethnicity groups used by CLMBR-T-Base.
-For transforming the patient information into embeddings, we mainly followed the code provided by \ac{femr} (primarily the \texttt{convert\_patient} function\footnote{https://huggingface.co/StanfordShahLab/clmbr-t-base}) with minor modifications to enable batch processing.
+The final data of mapped medical events, birth date, ethnicity, and visits were converted into the MEDS standard \cite{arnrich_medical_2024}.
+For transforming patient information into embeddings, we mainly followed the code provided by \ac{femr}, primarily using the \texttt{convert\_patient} function with minor modifications to enable batch processing.
+To disentangle effects of vocabulary coverage from generalization capabilities, we performed a sensitivity analysis on \ac{ukb} by restricting Qwen3-Emb-8B to CLMBR-T-Base-mappable codes.
+We performed the same few-shot experiments and statistical analyses as for the main experiments to compare Qwen3-Emb-8B with all UKB codes, Qwen3-Emb-8B restricted to CLMBR-T-Base-mappable codes, and CLMBR-T-Base (\cref{tab:qwen_win_tie_loss_shots}, \cref{fig:sensitivity_analysis_auroc_ukb}, and \cref{tab:ukb_significance_qwen_sensitivity}).

-Similar to the approach of Wornow et al.\ \cite{wornow_ehrshot_2023}, we performed an ontology expansion to improve the count-based baseline by adding direct parent and grandparent concepts.
-This increased the unique code count from \np{51677} to \np{69850}, aiming to capture broader hierarchical relationships between medical concepts.
-However, the resulting high dimensionality posed memory challenges for a standard counts matrix.
-To mitigate this, we implemented feature selection by removing codes present in fewer than \np{50} individuals (\textless\np{0.01}\% of the cohort), reducing the feature space to \np{24509} unique codes.
-To ensure a more comparable baseline to the other models, which implicitly incorporate patient context, we explicitly added normalized age at prediction time and coded sex as additional features to the feature matrix used for the count-based baseline.